smadi0x01/static-web/readme.md

 ## 😊 My First Experience :
 - Coming soon!
 I'll give a detailed writeup about everything I learned during constructing this website.
+- Here you can check it out: https://gray-sea-064531100.2.azurestaticapps.net/

 ## ⚠️ Disclaimer :
 - I am not responsible for any misuse of this information, its only for education purposes